tmtsoftware/stil-workshop/README.md

 * OPTIONAL if request change, need to go to the branch, and
   * change file, git add / commit / (rebase -i to squash) / push
+  * no rebase there because branch is already in server / no force push either

 * show approve changes and merge from github